Warner Bros. Classics & Great Gremlins Adventure: Ride design

 Warner Bros.
 Classics and The Great Gremlin Adventure was originally designed by Village Roadshow Theme Parks for Warner Bros.
 Movie World in Australia.
 Alan Griffith Architect formed a strong working relationship with Warner Bros.
 International Recreation Enterprises on the ride.
 The ride system was designed by Australian Electric Vehicles and controlled by ASI systems from Anitech Systems Inc. The ride's theming, props, fire doors and smoke detectors were designed and installed by Sanderson Group.
 The audio-animatronics featured in the ride were built by Showtronix, designed by Greg McKee, Matt Ward, John Cox and Chris Chitty.
 They had designed a demonstration Bugs Bunny animatronic in 1989, which won them the multi-$1,000,000 contract to design the animatronics for Warner Bros.
 Movie World in 1990, including the ones in Warner Bros.
 Classics and The Great Gremlin Adventure.
 McKee supervised construction and artistic finish of the animatronics, and designed the Gizmo and Beetlejuice animatronics.
 The Gremlin animatronics were all sculpted from scratch at a larger size than the puppets from the Gremlins films, but were based on the proportions and color schemes of Rick Baker's original puppets.
 They had latex covering, sometimes a perspex body form velcroed onto the frame.
 The heads and hands were made from foam latex, and the skins were made from polyurethane.
 The animatronics were all largely static or reactive, and mounted on springs to bases that shook them.
 They were raced out in a very short time frame in large numbers, with some of them lacking articulated faces or body parts.
-The eyemechs were standardised and used cables, which would fatigue after a few months.
+The eyemechs were standardised and used cables.
 The Batwing that one of the Gremlins flies in the prop dock was a full-size replica donated to Warner Bros.
 Movie World by a local propmaker.

 The German ride, Gremlin Invasion, was manufactured by Intamin, Australian Electric Vehicles and Barbisan & Brügger AG, and like Warner Bros.
 Classics and The Great Gremlin Adventure, its ride system was controlled by ASI systems from Anitech Systems Inc. Zeitgeist Design and Production's Ryan Harmon conceived, wrote, and managed the design team for Warner Bros.
 Movie World Germany's worth of rides, shows and attractions, including Gremlin Invasion.
 Alan Griffith Architect and Alder Constructions were also involved in the ride's development.
 The ride's theming (including the black-and-white background from the prop dock) was designed and painted by Botticelli's - Atelier der angewandten Malerei and Sanderson Group.
 The audio-animatronics featured in the ride were designed by Showtronix.
 Unlike Warner Bros.
 Classics and The Great Gremlin Adventure, most of the Gremlin animatronics in Gremlin Invasion had animated faces and utilised red LED lights for their eyes.
-The internal frames and shells, molds and eye molds of the animatronics had already been developed by the time Warner Bros.
+The internal frames, shells and molds of the animatronics had already been developed by the time Warner Bros.
 Movie World Germany was greenlit, so a lot of the basic development work was done and detailed movements could be developed and added more economically to them.